MSc Actuarial Science / Careers

 Why a career as an actuary?

-Actuarial careers generally appear very high in lists of best rated jobs due to excellent job satisfaction, status, career prospects etc. (for an example, see here ).
-Some of the reasons for this are as follows ( source ).
+Actuarial careers often appear in lists of best rated jobs due to excellent job satisfaction, status, career prospects etc. (for an example, see here ).

 - An actuarial career is financially rewarding.
 The average graduate salary in the recruitment market is about £33,000, with senior leading roles paying in excess of £100k (in excess of £200k for senior partners for instance).